LostInZoom/cartagen/docs/manual/polygons.rst

 and others specific to some types of map polygons, such as buildings.
 This section contains only informations related to algorithms that process one polygon at a time.
-If your buildings seems to be adapted to your current scale, you still can run a squaring algorithm to correct angles that are almost flat or right, or even almost 45°, using:
+If your buildings seems to be adapted to your current scale, you can still run a squaring algorithm to correct angles that are almost flat, right, or at 45 degrees, using:

 - :func:`Least square squaring  <cartagen.square_polygon_ls>` :footcite:p:`touya:2016`
 - :func:`Naive squaring  <cartagen.square_polygon_naive>` :footcite:p:`touya:2016`

 .. plot:: code/manual/buildings_squaring.py

-    Building generalisation algorithms
+    Building squaring algorithms

 If you want to modify further the geometry of the building, you can use more drastic algorithms, such as: